phil-opp/blog_os/blog/content/edition-2/posts/09-paging-implementation/index.md

 We see that there are various non-empty entries, which all map to different level 3 tables.
 There are so many regions because kernel code, kernel stack, the physical memory mapping, and the boot information all use separate memory areas.

-To traverse the page tables further and take a look at a level 3 table, we can take the mapped frame of an entry convert it to a virtual address again:
+To traverse the page tables further and take a look at a level 3 table, we can take the mapped frame of an entry and convert it to a virtual address again:

 ```rust
 // in the `for` loop in src/main.rs